MalosAlex/Project1/README.md

 All the functions are declared in library.h, along with the buttons and labels and the functions are constructed in library.c, later to be called in main.c when pressing a button or making a change in text entry

 All the widgets used in this program are: buttons, labels, text_entries, text_views while as a storage of widgets I used boxes, grids and for the popups I used windows or dialogs

+TODO:
+-make the ammount be stored in float of only 2 zecimals -try and put some colors in the program
+-if able to put colors, should write the errors with red and checkmark with green
+-optional: sort the transactions before showing (harder for period, so maybe just sort them when I load them and then insert at given space)